 Wedell-Wedellsborg believes that an underlying cause of inertia is the lack of simple and easy-to-understand solutions.
 He notes that even passing around a simple microphone can prove to be unwieldy, prone to technical difficulties, and awkward for attendees.

-The challenge of finding a universally simple solution is difficult, but Wedell-Wedellsborg has a few techniques of his own which he has used with great results:
+The challenge of finding a universally simple solution for event participation is difficult, but Wedell-Wedellsborg has a few techniques of his own which he has used with great results:

 - The inverse Q&A: When speaking, try to pose a question to the audience.
 For example, you could ask them “For you, what was a key take-away from this session?”
 Everyone can have their say, and attendees have the opportunity to network with each other in a more natural manner.